tlux/font_awesomex/README.md

 ```

 There may be cases when the default name (icon) conflicts with your existing
 implementation.
-For these these cases you can define a name when using the
+In these cases you can define a name when using the module:
-module:

 ```elixir
 defmodule MyApp.PageView do